phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 This can be helpful to defer signal handling to a later stage of the runtime execution, when it is safer to clean up or to implement your own timeout handling.
-By setting this hook you cannot accidently disable the timeout check of PHP, because it has customized handling that has higher priority than any overwrite of ``zend_interrupt_function``.
+By setting this hook you cannot accidentally disable the timeout check of PHP, because it has customized handling that has higher priority than any overwrite of ``zend_interrupt_function``.